JAlcocerT/JAlcocerT/content/blog/entrep-boostrap.md

 ## Conclusions

 You have now more than enough resources to share and get ideas to build.

+Its easier than ever to build.

+But that doesnt mean that its easy.

 ### Offers are a rabbit hole